Jacob Peter Mynster: Personal life

 The eldest daughter, Marie Elizabeth, was born on 25 October 1822.
 In 1842 she married a noted pastor and close associate of her father's, Just Henrik Voltelen Paulli, with whom she had three sons.

 Mynster became a member of the Royal Danish Academy of Sciences and Letters in 1819.

 In January 1854, Mynster complained of a pain in his chest, but decided not to seek medical attention.
 He died shortly thereafter on January 30.
+He is buried at Assistens Cemetery.

+Commemoration

+An epitaph to Mynster by Christian Tubjerg was installed in Our Lady's Church in 1854.
+It features a portrait relief by Jens Adolf Jerichau.
+A colossal bronze bust of Mynster created by Theobald Stein was installed on the north side of the same church on Frue Plads in 1875, opposite the main entrance to the University of Copenhagen's main building.
+It stands next to two other busts, depicting Christoph Ernst Friedrich Weyse (1863, Herman Wilhelm Bissen), who served as organist at the church, and Martensen (1888, Theovald Stein), Mynster's successor, respectively.
+A statue of Mynster by Johannes Bjerg was installed outside Frederik's Church in 1911.
+It is part of a series of statues of prominent ecclesiastical leaders surrounding the church.

+Statue of Mynster outside Frederick's Church in Copenhagen.

+The bust of Mynster on Frue Plads in Copenhagen.

+Bust of Mynster by German Wilhelm Bissen, National Gallery of Denmark.